 Twenty years ago, on the cusp of the new century and on the 150th anniversary of the first time water was brought to Madrid, the Canal decided to strengthen its commitment to society by creating the Canal Foundation.
 This is a not-for-profit organisation intended to help improve the lives of people and the health of our environment, bringing knowledge to the greatest number of citizens possible.

-The Canal Foundation has a two-fold mission: to create knowledge opportunities and to encourage a culture of water.
+Fundación Canal has a two-fold mission: to create knowledge, and to encourage caring for water.
 Two decades after its creation, the Foundation has given shape to this commitment through hundreds of activities on innovation, the environment, and culture.
 Over the course of its history, its research and educational programmes have helped the Canal de Isabel II to promote a more efficient and sustainable use of water amongst citizens.
 Since then, over six million people have participated in the Foundation's activities.

 In its contribution to reach the Sustainable Development Goals (SDGs), the Foundation places special focus on quality education for efficient water use and the development of healthy lifestyles (SDG 4), as well as on creating sustainable communities, protecting and fomenting the world's natural and cultural heritage through its efforts (SDG 11).
 Thanks to the extraordinary facilitating and mobilising power of culture, through its educational efforts, the Foundation promotes social cohesion against inequality (SDG 10) and the socioeconomic development of its environment.